bookingactivities/booking-activities/readme.txt

 * Tweak - "Customer" booking filter: Display the bookings made with and without account by the selected customer (need a page refresh, not working with AJAX)
 * Tweak - You cannot display events from a calendar that the booking form author cannot manage
 * Tweak - You cannot reschedule a booking to an event located on a calendar that the original booking form author cannot manage
+* Tweak - Remove "When to load the events?" option, you can use the bookacti_booking_system_default_attributes hook to set auto_load to 0 (after page load (default)) or 1 (on page load (not recommended, support no longer provided))
 * Fix - Booking filters may not be correctly applied after reloading the bookings page
 * Fix - Deleting an activity deleted it from all calendars instead of removing it only from the current calendar
 * Fix - Decode HTML entities before displaying WooCommerce price
 * Dev - Refactor the way async notifications are scheduled

+= 1.15.20 - 2024/02/09 =
+* Fix - Improve booking filters sanitizing

 = 1.15.19 - 2024/01/25 =
 * Feature - Add an option to display only the first event of groups (in booking form > Calendar settings)